justunsix/debezium-tests/localdev.md

 Remove the Hyper-V configured VM or delete the VirtualBox VM.

 # Local and Online Development Tools

+Both options listed below can reuse existing Linux VMs or container hosting for sandbox development.

+## Local Option
-- Install Cygwin on local machine, get packages for curl, git, etc. and use cloud IDE, workspace e.g. [Gitpod (includes Docker in preview)](https://gitpod.io/workspaces/), [Cloud9](https://aws.amazon.com/cloud9/), [Google Cloud Shell (includes Docker)](https://cloud.google.com/shell)
+- Install Cygwin on local machine, get packages for curl, git, etc. and/or

-- Local development can reuse existing Linux VMs or container hosting for sandbox development
+## Online Options
+- Use a cloud integrated development environment e.g. [Gitpod (includes Docker)](https://gitpod.io/workspaces/), [Cloud9](https://aws.amazon.com/cloud9/), [Google Cloud Shell (includes Docker)](https://cloud.google.com/shell).
+- The advantage is only a browser is required and the environment can be managed as code and accessed anywhere.

 # Debezium, Azure Event Hubs Set up